Wuyi Oolong (Qi Lan)

-This beautiful oolong from the Wuyi Mountains in the Fuijan Province, China, consists of medium oxidized, unrolled amber brown leaf with greenish highlights.
+This beautiful oolong from the base of the Wuyi Mountains in Fuijan Province, China, consists of medium oxidized, unrolled amber brown leaf with greenish highlights.

 Also known as wu-long - the real thing!
-Highest grade.
+High grade.

 Other names: Qilan Oolong, Wu-Long, Wuyi Rock Oolong.